Hot Tea Brewing Instructions:

 Iced Tea Brewing Instructions:

-2) Sun tea: use a glass container and add asd of loose tea of each cup of water directly into the jug.
+2) Sun tea: use a glass container and add 1 gram of loose tea of each cup of water directly into the jug.
 Then set in the sun for a few hours, tasting occasionally to get the desired strength.

 3) Cold brew: The slow cold-water-steeping method extracts natural sweetness and flavor from the tea leaf.
 It lessens the bitterness and tangy-ness produced by tannic acid so your tea tastes smooth and mild.
 Add 1 gram of tea per cup of cold water and put in the refrigerator.
 When the water is chilled, your tea will be ready!